followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScrollable/1 Configuration/onUpdated.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **update** event.
+A function that is executed each time the widget is updated.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after the widget is updated.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->